R3DRUN3/terraform_ecs_web_app/README.md

 # Deploy a containerized web app with Terraform and ECS
-IaaS case study: create an aws ecs cluster for publishing a containerized web app (with Terraform) 🤖 👷 ☁️
+Create an aws ecs cluster for publishing a containerized web app (with Terraform) 🤖 👷 ☁️

 ## Terraform